 I feel like I’m going back to school again, which is kind of exciting!
 I miss studying and learning new things and even considered picking up some classes here at SCAD-Atlanta again with my alumni discount, but I figure I would try the self-study route first and see what happens before getting myself into more student debt than I already have.
+I learned about student discount squirrel, its an amazing site that has discounts for everything!
+It definitely helps me since I am on a tight budget.
 No doubt this is going to be a willpower-driven endeavor, but I CAN do this!

 I feel like I’m shooting myself in the foot here, but due to the amount of time I should be studying instead of toiling into the night on commissions, I am shutting down private commissions UNLESS they have no deadlines whatsoever.
 I’m still going to finish the ones in my queue, but from now on, you will only be able to purchase custom work from me based on what is available in the Custom Items section of my Etsy shop (masks, keychains, pendants, earrings, etc. Mainly my crafts).
 I am still available for commercial and corporate work, however!
 I do need money, but I need my sanity more!